Jira is getting a fresh new look and navigation

 Overall, you’ll be able to track exactly how much work remains compared to how much work was planned.
 This helps you manage and pace effort gives you adequate time to respond to trends and allows faster decision-making to help your team achieve their sprint goals.

-Stay on top of flagged or blocked issues in your sprint or on your Kanban board.
+Stay on top of flagged or blocked work items in your sprint or on your Kanban board.
 This will help you assess impact, pivot priorities, and continue to move work forward.

-The issues for attention insight surfaces flagged issues and issues that are blocked by their dependencies, making it easier for you to address high-priority work within your current sprint or on your board.
+The work items for attention insight surfaces stuck work items, work items that are blocked by their dependencies, and flagged work items.
+This makes it easier to address high-priority work within your current sprint or on your board.

-An issue can be flagged via More () menu found in the top right corner of the issue.
-Blocked issues are linked to their dependencies using the Blocked by link, found in the quick-add () button.
+A work item can be flagged via the More menu found in the top right corner of the work item.
+Blocked work items are linked to their dependencies using the Blocked by link, found in the quick-add button.
+Stuck work items are automatically labelled as stuck when the work item exceeds the 85th percentile for their current status.

 Keep an eye on your priorities and stay on track to achieve your goals by seeing how your sprints contribute to your epics.